Iserhoff Gold Property

 2019 Exploration Program

 The Corporation completed induced polarization, magnetic and VLF geophysical ground-based surveys totalling 25 linear km on the Iserhoff Property.
-A drilling campaign on the best chargeability targets is planned for spring 2019.
+A drilling campaign on the best chargeability targets is planned during the fall of 2019.